Embem55/Embem55/README.md

 - 👋 Hi, I’m @Embem55
-- 👀 I’m interested in leqarning linux and all things raspberry PI
+- 👀 I’m interested in learning linux and all things raspberry PI
 - 🌱 I’m currently learning SEO
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 YOU DON'T